9Round Fitness Blog

 Look at it as a preemptive strike against those extra calories or indulgences that are almost guaranteed to work their way into your game day diet.
 We’ve said it before and we’ll say it again, the beauty of a 30-minute workout is that you can almost always make time in your day for it.
 But, if you’re traveling or can’t make it to your local 9Round, try parking further away from the stadium and get in a good walk or grab a football and show off your skills with a game of catch.

 And we’re not talking about that walk to the stadium.
 As always, we suggest avoiding alcohol all together if you’re very serious about your fitness goals and maintaining a strict eating regimen.
 However, we also understand that life is meant to be lived and having a drink or two is part of the game day experience for some people.
-If you chose to partake, choose small servings of vodka or gin with water or other low-calorie mixers, or super light beers (like Michelob Ultra.)
+If you chose to partake, choose small servings of vodka or gin with water or other low-calorie mixers, or super light beers (think, Michelob Ultra.)
 And be sure to drink at least one 16-ounce glass of water for each alcoholic beverage that you consume.

 Make Your Own (Pot)Luck

-Don’t leave it to chance and hope that there will be healthy food choices at the gathering.
+Don’t leave it to chance, and hope that there will be healthy food choices at the gathering.
 Be the hometown hero that shows up with some delicious, guilt-free football fare.
 If you’re grilling out, bring some high-quality, low-fat proteins like healthy chicken “wings” or shrimp skewers.
 Fresh veggie trays are great for snacking all day and everyone will be a fan of this healthy ranch dip.
 And if you can’t call it a tailgate without a little heat, spice up your pre-game spread with cauliflower buffalo bites.